 1. Susan Buffett (born in 1953).
 Susan works as a philanthropist and serves as chairperson of the Sherwood Foundation.

 2. Howard Buffett (born in December 1954).
-Howard is a businessman, farmer, philanthropist and a former politician.
+Howard is a businessman, farmer, philanthropist and former politician.

-3. Peter Buffett born in May 1958.
+3. Peter Buffett was born in May 1958.
 Peter is the artistic member of the family and an Emmy Award-winning musician.
-He also a composer, author and a philanthropist.
+He is also a composer, author and philanthropist.

 Warren Buffett was born into a family of 5.
 We bring you factual details about members of his family.

-About Warren Buffett’s father: Howard born on the 13th of August 1903 is Buffett’s father.
+Howard, born on the 13th of August 1903, is Buffett’s father.
 He was an American businessman, investor, and a four-term Republican United States Representative for the state of Nebraska.

 He is credited for urging an ambitious young Buffett to attend college and get degrees in business studies before becoming a full-time investor.
 He lived long enough to see Buffett become a millionaire before his death in 1964.